-- 5. Please answer the following questions regarding the state's activities to enforce the state's youth access to tobacco law(s) in FFY 2013 (see 42 U.S.C.
-300x-26 and 45 C.F.R.
-96.130(e)). - a.
+5. inswer the following questions regarding the state's activities to enforce the youth access to tobacco law(s) in FFY 2017 (see 42 U.S.C.
+300x-26 and 45 C.F.R. e)). a.
 Which one of the following describes the enforcement of state youth access to tobacco laws carried out in your state?
-(Check one category only.) - Enforcement is conducted exclusively by local law enforcement agencies. - Enforcement is conducted exclusively by state agency (ies). - $\square$ Enforcement is conducted by both local and state agencies.
+(Check one category only.) ☐ Enforcement is conducted exclusively by local law enforcement agencies. ☐ Enforcement is conducted exclusively by state agency(ies). ☐ Enforcement is conducted by both local and state agencies.

-b.
-The following items concern penalties imposed for all violations of state youth access to tobacco laws by LOCAL AND/OR STATE LAW ENFORCEMENT AGENCIES (this does not include enforcement of federal youth tobacco access laws).
+The following items concern penalties imposed for all violations of state youth access to tobacco laws by LOCAL AND/OR STATE LAW ENFORCEMENT AGENCIES (this does not include enforcement of local laws or federal youth tobacco access laws).
 Please fill in the number requested.
 If state law does not allow for an item, please mark "NA" (not applicable).
 If a response for an item is unknown, please mark "UNK."
 The chart must be filled in completely.

 PENALTY OWNERS CLERKS TOTAL

-Number of citations issued UNK UNK 277
+Number of citations issued UNK UNK 369

 Number of fines assessed UNK UNK UNK

 Number of permits/licenses suspended 0

 Number of permits/licenses revoked 0

 Other (Please describe.)
 0